12 Spookiest Vampire Legends from Around the World

 The Legend of the Rising Dead

 Throughout northwest Europe, stones called dolmens were placed over graves; some historians believe they were there to prevent the dead from rising or evil spirits from escaping.
+Here’s the oldest cemeteries in every state.

 The Legend of the Vampires of the Plague

 During the 16th century, it was believed that vampires fed off the bodies of plague victims, and that female vampires spread the plague.
 Those suspected of being vampires were even buried with rocks or bricks wedged in their mouths.
+Here are some more creepy urban legends that turned out to be true.

 The Legend of the Vampire Coffin